behinfaraz/PAMI/README.md

 [![Click here to lend your support to: PAMI and make a donation at pledgie.com !](https://pledgie.com/campaigns/30944.png?skin_name=chrome' border='0')](https://pledgie.com/campaigns/30944)

+Fork !
+Note that this is a fork of the official release by Marcelo Gornstein.
 # Introduction

 PAMI means PHP Asterisk Manager Interface.
 As its name suggests its just a